Electronic Signature Legitimateness for Customer Service in Australia

 What is the electronic signature legitimateness for customer service in Australia?

 In Australia, electronic signatures are legally recognized under the Electronic Transactions Act 1999.
-This means that electronic signature legitimateness for customer service in Australia is upheld, allowing businesses to sign documents electronically with the same legal weight as handwritten signatures.
+This means that electronic signature legitimateness for customer service in Australia is upheld, provided that the signature meets certain criteria, such as the signer's intent and consent.

 -